-4) I-5 Mounts Road to Tumwater & Nisqually River Delta
+3)4) I-5 Mounts Road to Tumwater & Nisqually River Delta

-SSMCP appreciates the Legislature's commitment of \$75 million over the next 6 years to address the challenges along I-5 from Mounts Road to Tumwater and through the Nisqually River Delta.
-The current design of I-5 restricts critical ecological functions impacting salmon survival, is at a high risk of being overtopped by a major flooding event and has limited capacity to handle the growing South Sound economy and population - a key component to national security since 30% of the JBLM workforce live south of the Nisqually River.
-Additional state or federal or state funds are required to finalize engineering work.
+SSMCP continues to partner with the Nisqually Indian Tribe and other regional agencies to support the critical work along I-5 to improve infrastructure resilience against existing erosion and flood risk, restore critical habitat and improve mobility through the region.
+State funding has allowed the project to advance to the NEPA stage and a preferred alternative will be identified then designed.
+Additional state or federal funds are required to finalize engineering work.
 This includes \$1.5 million for preliminary engineering of part time shoulder use on southbound I-5 between Sleater-Kinney and Henderson Boulevard.
 This practical solutions approach would improve the transportation outcomes of the initial investment the state has made in the Nisqually River delta.